 A grade of B or better must be achieved in the required SHS graduate courses and the elective.
 If you receive a grade lower than B, you will be required to repeat the course.
 The SHS Department will not permit grade replacement for graduate students and will not permit more than one course retake.
 If your cumulative grade point average falls below 3.0 (a B average), you will be placed on academic probation by the Office of Graduate Studies.
 Refer to the UNM catalog (Graduate Program section) for a review of the rules governing probation.
-Furthermore, if a student earns a grade of B- or lower in two graduate-level courses, he/she will be deemed as not to be making adequate progress toward completion of the degree and will be suspended from the graduate program.
+Furthermore, if a graduate student earns a grade of B- or lower in two graduate-level courses, he/she will be deemed as not to be making adequate progress toward completion of the degree and will be suspended from the graduate program.

 Students must be awarded a minimum of "B" in each clinic rotation in order to "Pass" and move on to the subsequent rotation.
-If a final grade of B- or lower is assigned, a student must repeat clinic (register for an additional section of 500), and possibly return to a rotation under UNM in-house supervision for the next clinic rotation.
-Clinic hours accrued during the semester will NOT be retained.
+If a final grade of B- or lower is assigned, a student must repeat that clinic rotation (register for an additional section of 500), and possibly return to UNM in-house clinic for the next clinic rotation.
+Clinic hours accrued during the semester in which a final grade of B- or lower is assigned will NOT be retained.

 The Clinic Director, in collaboration with the Clinic Instructor (CI), will decide where the student will be placed.
 A Remedial Action Plan for Success (see Appendix) is required.